silshack/inls161fall2016/_posts/2016-11-28-reveal-basics.md

 We will also cover converting your text from Markdown into Reveal-ready HTML5 using our old friend, Pandoc.
 <excerpt/>

+# Q&A

+* I'm still sick and grading still isn't finished.
+Sorry!
+* There is an error in the Assignment 6 instructions.
+Most (all?) of you downloaded John's version.
+I made some updates, mostly deleting the Readme.
+Thanks to Git it should be easy to fix.
+  * Check to see if your Readme has a bunch of instructions in it.
+If so, you don't have my updates and need to do the below.
+  * Have **one** partner `git pull https://github.com/eah13/task-6-be-presentable.git gh-pages` to get the updates
+  * Then, from the **master** branch have that same partner `git branch -m gh-pages` to change
+  * Again, same partner: `git push origin gh-pages` to push the updates you got from me
+  * On github, go into settings and make `gh-pages` the default branch if it isn't already.
+  * All other parnter(s) `git branch -m gh-pages` from master to also rename the default branch, then `git pull origin gh-pages` to get the updates.
+* Sorry for that.
+All the stuff I did in my fork of John's repo was supposed to prevent us from having to do all of that.

 # Getting started

 **Sit with your partner today**.